-At the time I lived in a one bedroom first floor flat with just stairs for access so I had no way of getting downstairs to get out and about and so I decided I should focus on something new and positive while my body healed from the surgery.
+At the time I lived in a one-bedroom first floor flat with just stairs for access so I had no way of getting downstairs to get out and about and so I decided I should focus on something new and positive while my body healed from the surgery.

 I’d always been crafty as a youngster and my Mum is amazing at anything crafty she turns her hand to and so I asked her to teach me to crochet.
-I have her to thank for everything HanJan and especially for my love of easy blankets!
+I have her to thank for everything HanJan and especially for my love of easy crochet blankets!

-I had a few friends expecting babies at the time and so I thought I could knock up a few granny blankets to celebrate their new arrivals.
-Boy, have I knocked up a few blankets since then!
+I had a few friends expecting babies at the time and so I thought I could knock up a few granny square blankets to celebrate their new arrivals.
+Boy, have I knocked up a few crochet blankets since then!

-Getting Started with crochet
+Getting Started with crochet blankets

 At first it felt awful and I hated it.
 I didn’t know how to hold the hook, my Mum went waaaaay too fast (bless her) and it just didn’t make any sense to me.
-Fortunately I had the time and energy to persevere and slowly but surely it came to me.
+Fortunately, I had the time and energy to persevere and slowly but surely it came to me.
 My muscle memory started to kick in and those tight awkward chains started to flow and I could finally work my stitches into them without having a massive argument with them!

 I would say it took at least 4 or 5 blankets for me to feel comfortable with my technique so don’t despair, it will happen!
-It’s like anything in life where practise makes perfect and all that jazz.
+It’s like anything in life where practice makes perfect and all that jazz.

 So my best advice for anyone starting out learning to crochet is to be kind to yourself.
 Don’t beat yourself up if your first few (or more than a few) attempts don’t work out.
 Keep going.
 It will happen.

 I didn’t know anyone else who crocheted and so I just copied my Mums technique which is pretty similar to throwing your yarn in knitting so to pure crocheters it looks really weird.
 Sorry.
 That’s how I crochet.
 I would encourage everyone to just find what works for you.

 Lots of people ask me what the best things are to crochet for beginners.
 Controversially I usually say blankets.
 Most people I know are fans of scarves, dishcloths, cushions and other smaller projects but I think you should just go for it with a decent sized blanket.
 There are a few reasons for this.

 Firstly, repetition.
-If you choose a blanket with a really simple repeat for the pattern then you won’t only be learning how to crochet but you’ll be learning about your hook and yarn positioning and action, you’ll develop an even tension and eventually you’ll get lost in the mindfulness of the blanket.
+If you choose a blanket with a really simple repeat for the pattern then you won’t only be learning how to crochet but you’ll be learning about your hook and yarn positioning and action, you’ll develop an even tension and eventually, you’ll get lost in the mindfulness of the blanket.
 The moment you get lost in it is the best feeling – it means you’re there.
 Your hands know what they are doing and you can pop on your favourite box set and crochet away.

 Secondly, blankets.
 I mean who doesn’t love a blanket?!
 They are a perfect gift, or to keep for yourself.
 They are something to be really proud of and admire.
 I never tire of making blankets and I know so many others are like me too.